MegMahajan/Devops_Preparations/K8s/node_Pod_affinity.md

 Kubernetes will attempt to schedule pods on nodes that match the specified criteria, but it can still schedule the pod on non-matching nodes if no suitable nodes are available.

+##Use Cases
+Resource Optimization: Schedule CPU-intensive pods on nodes with more CPU resources.
+Specialized Hardware: Ensure pods requiring GPUs are scheduled only on nodes with GPU hardware.
+Environment Segregation: Keep production and development workloads on separate nodes.